smart-chain-fr/asyncbatch/README.md

 ```

 ### Practical Example
-#### Asynchronous Batch Processing with PolyScan API
+#### Asynchronous Batch Processing with EtherScan API

-This code batch processes a list of token IDs by fetching owner addresses from the Bored Ape Yacht Club (BAYC) smart contract on Etherscan.
+This code batch processes a list of token IDs by fetching owner addresses from the Bored Ape Yacht Club (BAYC) smart contract on EtherScan.
 The asyncAction function manages the API requests, while options like concurrency limits and rate limiting ensure efficient and rate-limited data retrieval.

 ```ts
 import AsyncBatch from 'async-batch';